 "I would recommend Advertising and Marketing to anyone who is looking for a career in the industry.
 The course is led by fantastic lecturers and it didn’t just open my eyes to the world of Advertising and Marketing, it also helped to develop my passion for the subject."Tom Porter, BA (Hons) Advertising and Marketing graduate

-Studying Advertising and Marketing at Lincoln can lead to careers in communications, marketing, market research, and project management.
-Previous graduates have taken up roles in agencies including Ogilvy, Airbus, Bosch, Enterprise, Sky, and Sony.
+Studying Advertising and Marketing at Lincoln can open up a range of opportunities and lead to careers in communications, marketing, market research, and project management.
+Previous graduates have progressed to careers within a range of industries and businesses (both large and small) such as Ogilvy, Airbus, Amazon, Asos, Bosch, Enterprise, Sky, Sony, and Twitter.

 Lincoln International Business School works with students and organisations to enhance the contribution of business to society.
 For students, that means developing their business skills and knowledge to improve their career readiness.

 The University of Lincoln is a member of AACSB, a global nonprofit association connecting educators, students, and businesses to achieve a common goal: to create the next generation of great leaders.
 Find out more.